ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Help host important data

 Thanks to recent improvement with IPFS Cluster, you can call for help to store your data without having to trust other nodes won't alter the data.
-With [collaborative mode](https://cluster.ipfs.io/documentation/collaborative) you can [replicate Pacman packages or COVID-19-related papers](https://collab.ipfscluster.io/) without needing to know the intricacies of IPFS.
+With [collaborative mode](https://cluster.ipfs.io/documentation/collaborative), you can [replicate Pacman packages or COVID-19-related papers](https://collab.ipfscluster.io/) without needing to know the intricacies of IPFS.

-### Video live streaming
+### Video live-streaming

 Let your users stream from each other to remove the need for a server without overloading a popular streamer.
 You can get inspired by the [working prototype](https://github.com/tomeshnet/ipfs-live-streaming) of Toronto Mesh, or by the [experimentations](https://blog.fission.codes/experimenting-with-hls-video-streaming-and-ipfs/) of [Fission](https://fission.codes), a heavy player of the IPFS ecosystem.
 [Fleek](https://fleek.co) (previously known as Temporal) also did some [experimentation](https://medium.com/temporal-cloud/introducing-s3x-endless-ipfs-dynamic-possibilities-stream-videos-host-dynamic-websites-f0072127070f) using their Amazon S3/IPFS compatibility tool.

 ## IPFS as infrastructure

-Using IPFS abstracts away a lot of the complexity of co-ordination between machines.
-No matter your architecture IPFS handles load balancing, deduplication, caching, and high availability out-of-the-box.
+Using IPFS allows you to abstract away a lot of the complexity of coordination between machines.
+No matter your architecture IPFS handles load balancing, de-duplication, caching, and high availability out-of-the-box.
 It's highly modular design also means you can easily customize it to your need.

 ### Decentralized clusters

 [IPFS Cluster](https://cluster.ipfs.io/) is the official tool to manage a cluster of nodes to replicate data.
 Like any distributed cluster, you will have the benefits of redundancy, load balancing, and write permission management.
-You can choose to connect your cluster to the rest of the IPFS network, or run it privately.
-You can also invite outsiders to help replicate your data without them having write access, thanks to the [collaborative mode](https://cluster.ipfs.io/documentation/collaborative/).
+You can choose to connect your cluster to the rest of the IPFS network or run it privately.
+You can also invite outsiders to help replicate your data without them having write-access, thanks to the [collaborative mode](https://cluster.ipfs.io/documentation/collaborative/).

 ### Content delivery networks

 A [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) is a network of nodes storing content in places physically close to the users.
 Having servers physically closer to the users ensures lower latency, enabling load-balancing, and allows you to scale the availability of content with demand.
-The IPFS network is a CDN by design because each node will cache what they consume and serve that data to it's peers.
+The IPFS network is a CDN by design because each node will cache what they consume and serve that data to its peers.

 ### Distributed package managers

 The [Node package manager (NPM)](https://www.npmjs.com/) is mirrored on IPFS.
-By using the dedicated client [npm-on-ipfs](https://github.com/ipfs-shipyard/npm-on-ipfs) packages are fetched from IPFS and distributed to other clients needing them.
+By using the dedicated client [npm-on-ipfs](https://github.com/ipfs-shipyard/npm-on-ipfs), packages are fetched from IPFS and distributed to other clients needing them.
 For example, a team working in the same building will fetch packages from each other, meaning less network traffic costs for the company.

 ### Hosting software containers

 Netflix is on its way to use IPFS to [synchronize their Docker containers worldwide](https://blog.ipfs.io/2020-02-14-improved-bitswap-for-container-distribution/).
 Since each node fetches them from the fastest peers they know, synchronization is substantially faster than regular sync methods.

-### Efficently network factories
+### Efficient network factories

 [Actyx](https://www.actyx.com/) is helping the manufacturers to fast forward to what they're calling _Industry 4.0_: the industry of connected machines.
 Actyx built a custom operating system on top of IPFS to ensures all machines and monitors receive the orders, information, and parameters they need to function properly.